budak7273/ArmorModules/PatchNotes/Update_3.1.0.md

 - Modules that require fuel to operate still don't turn off when you lack fuel.
   - This is more complicated than it may seem, because a module can change whether it is usable or not very often due to fuel levels, which can cause a tolerable but measureable amount of lag.
 - Slight flickers in the suit UI when changing suit movement states
+- I might have accidentally broken some module sounds, let me know if something seems missing

+Thanks for reading, and have fun!